nizmow/business-day-calculator/README.md

 This project is an extremely useful business day calculator, that calculates the number of business days between two dates, EXCLUDING those two dates.
 It even takes into account public holidays!
 Right now you must enter all your holidays by editing a JSON file.

+### Update 10/09/2020

+I had some time so I fixed up the thing that bothered me the most, the data loading, validation and holiday entities.
+The JSON format is broken slightly, though I tried to keep it mostly the same, the naming wasn't that sane.

 ## Running the project

 You must have .NET Core SDK 3.1.400 or higher installed.
 Load the solution into Visual Studio and click the "Run" button, which should present you with the Swagger page.
 If not, navigate to http://localhost:5000/swagger.
 Enter in your desired dates using the Swagger interface and submit the request.